Levridge-Tory/LevridgeIntegrationDocs/docs/Agsync.md

  - Get Customer Specific Integration ID from Agsync
  - Client Redirect URL is [Azure Webapp base URL]/api/AgsyncAuth
  - [Setup Azure Keyvault](./AzureKeyVault.md)
- - [Create an application ID](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) for the integration framework to authenticate to D365 CRM
+ - [Create an application ID](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) for the integration framework to authenticate to D365 CE
  - [Create an application user in D365 CRM](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/use-multi-tenant-server-server-authentication#create-an-application-user--associated-with-the-registered-application--in-) and assign the proper role(s)

 A webhook is an API provided by the Levridge Integration Framework that gives AgSync the ability to send workorders to Levridge.
 AgSync sends workorders to the Levridge API  which places the order on the service bus.